 “Children need this exposure to widen their horizons and to be aware of various career opportunities in music for those who are thinking of deepening their study of music,” says Dr. Dias.
 “The SOI is potentially an enormous resource for music education, and we experienced this first-hand during the week of the intensive, quite exhilarating, music camp.”
 The week culminated with the youth putting on an enjoyable concert for their families, featuring Felix Mendelssohn’s Adagio from String Sinfonia no. 8 and Pieces for 4 violins, Op.
 178 by Charles Dancla.
 The faculty then enthralled the audience with performances featuring Dvořák’s Terzetto in C major, op.
 74 and Baryton Trio Hob.
 XI:14 by Haydn.

 Dr. Dias says, “We look almost instinctively to the SOI for its assistance.
 It is the country’s only professional orchestra, and of exceptional calibre.
 This collaboration with Child’s Play is a form of outreach into Goa, arguably the country’s most fertile ground for the blossoming of music, particularly Western classical music.
 It makes perfect sense for the SOI to make inroads here, given also that Goa is quite close to Mumbai.
 We look forward to having even more robust and sustained pedagogic collaborations with them again.”

-*This piece was first published in the June 2017 issue of ON Stage, the National Centre for Performing Arts (NCPA) monthly magazine.
+This feature was originally published in the July 2022 issue of ON Stage by the National Centre of Performing Arts, Mumbai